himanshu2408/conFusion-Angular-SPA/README.md

 # conFusion-Angular-SPA
 Angular version of conFusion repository that fetches data from local json-server

-First of all, you have to install json-server to your local machine by running following command:
+First of all, you have to install json-server to your local machine by running following command:<br>
   i.
 For windows: <h3>npm install json-server</h3>
   ii.
 For mac or linux: <h3>sudo npm install json-server</h3>